JefoGao/Resource_Case-Study/Questions/README.md

 GBMs can be used for both regression and classification problems, and are known for their high predictive accuracy and robustness to outliers.

 # 5 Interpret the Results
+Interpreting the results is a crucial step in the data analysis process.
+Here are some important points to keep in mind:

+- Look for statistical significance: In many cases, statistical tests are used to determine whether the results are significant.
+This means that the observed differences or relationships are unlikely to be due to chance.
+It is important to interpret the p-values and confidence intervals associated with these tests in order to determine whether the results are statistically significant.
+- Consider effect sizes: Even if the results are statistically significant, it is important to consider the size of the effect.
+Small effect sizes may not be practically significant, while large effect sizes may be of great practical importance.
+- Consider limitations and potential confounding factors: It is important to consider any potential limitations or sources of bias in the analysis.
+This may include issues such as missing data, confounding variables, or selection bias.
+It is important to discuss these limitations when presenting the results.
+- Draw conclusions based on the findings: Based on the results of the analysis, draw conclusions about the research questions or hypotheses.
+It is important to present these conclusions clearly and concisely, and to avoid overstating the results or making conclusions that are not supported by the data.
+- Discuss implications for future research: Finally, it is important to discuss the implications of the results for future research.
+This may include recommendations for further studies, suggestions for alternative analysis methods, or discussion of potential practical applications of the findings.

 # 6 Communicate the results